Vargasavour Recipes

 Instructions

-• Pour the egg yolk mixture back into the saucepan, cook over low-medium heat for around 5 minutes, and whisk continuously until the mixture is lightly thickened.
+• Slowly pour the hot milk into the egg yolk mixture while whisking continuously.
+Pour the mixture back into the saucepan and cook over low-medium heat for about 5 minutes, whisking constantly until lightly thickened.

 Notes